Zuehlke/security-onboarding/javascript_basics/05_dom_manipulation/presentation/dom_manipulation.md

 					templateParagraph.innerHTML = 'From template.'
 					parent.appendChild(templateParagraph);

-					// we have created new DOM objects from a string
+					// we have created new DOM objects from a string.
-					// if we want to copy an existing DOM object we can use cloneNode()
+					// if we want to copy an existing DOM object we can call cloneNode().
 					// parameter passed to the cloneNode method defines if we want to
-					// perform a deep copy of the node
+					// perform a deep copy of the node.
 					// var cloned = templateParagraph.cloneNode(true);
 				});
 			</script>